RJD27/TicketingSystem/README.md

 This ticketing system allows users to submit and manage support tickets related to computer issues.
 You can view a list of all submitted tickets, and users can track the status of their requests.

-**Technologies Used**
+**Tech Used**

--ASP.NET Core 7
+- ASP.NET Core 7
--Entity Framework Core
+- Entity Framework Core
--React
--TypeScript
+- React
+- TypeScript
--Semantic UI React
+- Semantic UI React
--MediatR
+- MediatR
+- Axios

 How to Run
 ---------------------------------------------------------------------